lucastheis/cmt/README.md

 ## Matlab Interface Installation

+Normally it should be enough to download one of the prebuild binaries of our cmt matlab interface.
+If you for what ever reason want to build it yourself, the following instructions are for you.

-### Windows
+### Build lbfgs library
-Open lbfgs.sln in code/liblbfgs in Visual Studio and compile liblbfgs.dll

-Open mex.sln in code/cmt/matlab in Visual Studio and compile the mex files.

-### Linux and Mac OS X
-First follow the above instructions to build liblbfgs for your platform.
+The first step is always to follow the above instructions to build liblbfgs for your platform.

+On Windows this is done by opening lbfgs.sln in code/liblbfgs in Visual Studio.
+In Visual Studio make sure to select the "Release" configuration and the right platform (probably "x64" on most machines).
+Then build the "lib" project by selecting it with a right click and choosing "build".
+The resulting file "lbfgs.lib" should be found in the subfolder "x64\Release" (or "Release" for x86 systems, in which case you have to change that path in the setup script).

+### Building the mex interface in Matlab

-Next run matlab and make sure a valid mex compiler can be found
+Next open Matlab and make sure a valid mex compiler can be found:

 	mex -setup

+If that is not the case, please follow the official MathWorks documentation to install a supported compiler and check again.

-Then run setup.m from the root folder of cmt in Matlab
+Then run the setup.m function from the root folder of cmt in Matlab

 	setup

 The distribute folder should now contain all the files needed to run the CMT toolbox from within matlab.
 Add it to your matlab path to use it.